 What to Do If You Can’t Make Your Monthly Payments When Federal Student Loan Relief Ends

-When the federal student loan payment pause ends on Jan.
+When the federal student loan payment pause ends after Aug.
 31, 2022, people will return to the reality they experienced before March 2020: making regular loan payments.

 But just as Covid-19 upended daily life for most of us, student loans are being buffeted by many forces: the possibility of loan forgiveness, reduced interest rates, and more.